 Skip to contents

-revision_summary removes all missing values (if requested), and then computes some basic statistics about the revision behavior of an archive, returning a tibble summarizing the revisions per time_value+epi_key features.
-If print_inform is true, it prints a concise summary.
+revision_summary removes all missing values (if requested), and then computes some basic statistics about the revision behavior of an archive, returning a tibble summarizing the revisions per time_value+epi_key features (limited to those that have data available past the min waiting period to compare against, and are not detected as added in a bulk report).
 The columns returned are:

 1. n_revisions: the total number of revisions for that entry